 Craig T. Bouchard

 His first company’s revenues grew from $4 million in 2003 to $3.5 billion in 2008.
-The company was sold in 2008 for $1.25 billion.
-That year Esmark (ESMK) became the highest appreciating stock on either the NASDAQ or NYSE (for the full year).
-The story is chronicled in “America For Sale, How the Foreign Pack Circled and Devoured Esmark.”
+The company was sold in 2008 for an enterprise value of $1.25 billion after becoming the highest appreciating stock on either the NASDAQ (ESMK) or the NYSE (for the full year).
+Craig chronicled the story in his first book, “America For Sale, How the Foreign Pack Circled and Devoured Esmark.”
 Copyright 2009 Craig T. Bouchard and James V. Koch, (ABC-CLIO.)

-Craig holds a Bachelor’s degree from Illinois State University (1975), a Master’s Degree in Economics from Illinois State University (1977), and Honorary Doctorate of Science from Illinois State university, and an MBA from the University of Chicago (1981).
+Craig holds a bachelor’s degree from Illinois State University (1975), a master’s degree in Economics from Illinois State University (1977), an Honorary Doctor of Science from Illinois State University (2018), and an MBA from the University of Chicago (1981).
 Craig has been a member of the Board of Trustees of Boston University and the Foundation of the University of Montana.
 He is currently a member of the leadership board of the Department of Athletics, Duke University.
-Craig is an alumnus of Leadership Greater Chicago, and was a finalist for the Ernst & Young Entrepreneur of the Year award (Illinois) in 2005.
+Craig is an alumnus of Leadership Greater Chicago and was a finalist for the Ernst & Young Entrepreneur of the Year award (Illinois) in 2005.

 Craig was elected to the Hall of Fame of the Illinois State University College of Arts and Sciences in 2008.
 He is a member of the Hall of Fame of Hinsdale Central Township High School.
-Craig holds United States Patent 4,212,168, Power Producing Dry-Type Cooling Systems.
+Craig holds the United States Patent 4,212,168, Power Producing Dry-Type Cooling Systems.